-Coronavirus evacuation flight: Onboard Air NZ flight from Wuhan to Auckland
+Coronavirus evacuation flight: On board Air NZ from Wuhan to Auckland

-A passenger aboard the Air New Zealand evacuation flight out of Wuhan has written about his experience for The Guardian.
+A passenger on the Air New Zealand evacuation flight out of Wuhan has revealed the stringent safety precautions for those onboard.

-Australian Daniel Ou Yang, 21, was visiting his grandparents in Wuhan when city was shut down as the fatal coronavirus caused global alarm.

-He describes a stressful evacuation at a busy Wuhan Tianjin airport, with a few other countries evacuating at the same time as the Air New Zealand government charted flight.

-The passengers were still going through immigration at 11pm, when their flight was due to leave, and Yang wrote that he made the plane "just in time."
+Australian Daniel Ou Yang, 21, provided the insight into the NZ Government chartered flight that landed in Auckland tonight.

+He was one of 35 Australians who then boarded a plane to a quarantine centre at Christmas Island.

-Evacuees were given masks and hand sanitisers once on board the plane.
-Yang wrote that he was hesitant to move, as the passengers had been encouraged to leave their seats as little as possible.
+Writing in The Guardian, Yang said the evacuees were given masks and hand sanitisers once on the plane.
+He was hesitant to move, because the passengers had been encouraged to leave their seats as little as possible.

 "Everyone is just trying to avoid contact with each other as much as possible and constantly using hand sanitisers."